sahilrandhawa/turtle-code/README.md

 s.bgcolor('black'): Sets the background color of the screen to black, creating a black canvas for our design. t.width(3): Sets the pen width to 3 pixels.
 This determines the thickness of the lines drawn by the turtle. t.speed(25): Sets the drawing speed of the turtle.
-The speed of 25 means that the turtle will draw relatively quickly. col = ('magenta', 'yellow', 'green'): Defines a tuple named col that contains three colors: magenta, yellow, and green.
+The speed of 25 means that the turtle will draw relatively quickly. col = ('orange', 'white', 'green'): Defines a tuple named col that contains three colors: magenta, yellow, and green.
 These colors will be used for the lines in the design. for i in range(500):: Initiates a loop that will run 500 times to draw the design. t.pencolor(col[i % 3]): Sets the pen color based on the current iteration.
 The % 3 ensures that the colors in the col tuple are used in a cyclic manner as the loop iterates. t.forward(i * 4): Moves the turtle forward by a distance that increases with each iteration (i * 4).
 This creates the effect of lines getting longer as the turtle progresses.